optuna/optuna/docs/source/tutorial/configurations.rst

 Please refer to its docstring.

 **FYI**: If you don't give neither ``n_trials`` nor ``timeout`` options, the optimization continues until it receives a termination signal such as Ctrl+C or SIGTERM.
-This feature is useful for certain use cases, e.g., when it is hard to estimate appropriate computational costs required to optimize your objective function.
+This feature is useful for certain use cases, e.g., when it is hard to estimate computational costs required to optimize your objective function.